 Once you have found ways to save money and create a buffer in your checking account, it is time make sure you are maximizing your income.
 The more money you make, the less likely you are to live paycheck to paycheck.

 I particularly like taking surveys (click here to see the 25+ Best Survey Sites).
-When you hear the word “survey”, probably the first thing that comes to your mind is scam.
+When you hear the word “survey,” probably the first thing that comes to your mind is a scam.
 Not true at all.

 When my wife was a stay-home mom, we collectively made around $600 per month doing surveys (which also include testing products for FREE and testing websites).